garazdawi/erlang.github.io/_posts/2021-5-12-My-OTP-24-Highlights.md

 ```

 This increases the time to build the PLT from about 1.2 seconds to 15 seconds on
 my system.
-In the end you get something like the below that will guide you to
+In the end, you get something like the below that will guide you to
 what you need to optimize.
 Maybe take a look at `erl_types:t_has_var*/1`
 and check if you really need to call it 13-15 million times!